 Born in Belem in the north of Brazil, Ayan developed his love for singing by listening to recordings of Luciano Pavarotti.
 As a teenager, he was accepted into the Carlos Gomes Conservatory in his native Belem.
 He sang his first major role at age 21, appearing as Rinuccio in Gianni Schicchi at the Theatro da Paz in Belem.
-He made his European debut one year later, appearing as Rodolfo in La Boheme in Graham Vick’s production of the opera.
+He made his European debut one year later, appearing as Rodolfo in Athens in Graham Vick’s production of La Bohème.
 It was that same year that he joined the Scuola della Opera Italiana in Bologna, where he remained for one season.
 During his year in Bologna, Ayan appeared at the Teatro Comunale as Ruggero in performances of La Rondine conducted by José Cura.
 In the 2009/10 season, he became a member of the Metropolitan Opera’s Lindemann Young Artists Development program.
 In July of 2011, Ayan made a surprise debut with the Metropolitan Opera, singing five arias in the company’s opening Summer Concert in Central Park on less than 24 hours notice.
 Allan Kozinn of the New York Times said of his Met debut, “he is a find; he has a warm, rounded tone with a quality that calls to mind the young Placido Domingo.”
 Ayan then made his debut with the Glyndebourne Touring Opera as Rodolfo in David McVicar’s production of La Bohème, after which he bowed in Geneva in Der Rosenkavalier.